embeddedart/docs/docs/products/IOT-Gateway-Protocol-Comma/index.md

 	when blink = sending data to server
 ```

-# MQTT Configuration From Server Command :
+# Configuration From Server Command :
 ```
 To test server communication with hardware
 Send :